boucadair/CATS-framework/draft-xxx-can-framework.md

 ## Instance Affinity

 Instance affinity is a key feature of CAN.
 It means that packets from the same 'flow' for a service should always be sent to the same Egress CAN-Router to be processed by the same service instance.
-Furthermore, in the general case, packets from the same service flow should be sent on the same path to avoid them becoming mis-ordered and to prevent the introduciton of unpredictable latency variations.
+Furthermore, in the general case, packets from the same service flow should be sent on the same path to avoid them becoming mis-ordered and to prevent the introduction of unpredictable latency variations.

 The affinity is determined at the time of newly formulated service demand.